-“Property and Possession: Literary Analyses of Mortgage and Male Folly,” in A Cultural History of Law in the Age of Enlightenment, Rebecca Probert ed., forthcoming 2017, Bloomsbury Press
+“Property and Possession” in A Cultural History of Law in the Age of Enlightenment, Rebecca Probert and John Snape eds., Bloomsbury Press, 2019

 “Jurisdictional Controversy and the Credibility of Common Law,” in Questioning Credible Commitment: New Approaches to the Rise of Financial Capitalism, D’Maris Coffman, Larry Neal and Adrian Leonard eds., Macroeconomic Policy Making Series, Cambridge University Press, 2013

 “Gender and the Development of Forensic Science: A Case Study,” The English Historical Review, Vol. 123, No. 503, August 2008: 924-946.
 Winner of the Walter D. Love Prize for the best article in any field of British Studies, awarded by the North American Conference on British Studies, 2009

 “’That Blunderbuss of Law’: Giles Jacob, Abridgment and Print Culture,” Studies in Eighteenth-Century Culture, Vol. 37, 2008: 197-215

 "Rape and Resistance: Women and Consent in Seventeenth-Century English Legal and Political Thought," Journal of British Studies, Vol. 39, No. 2, April 2000: 157-184